 It is your responsibility to know the code, to hike or ride in a responsible manner and to report all incidents.

-Mountain Biking, hiking and scooter riding offer a range of challenges and adventures.
+Mountain Biking and hiking offer a range of challenges and adventures.
 Riders and hikers can choose gentle scenic routes or challenging single track descents.
-Regardless of what type of terrain you select, remember there are elements of risk in mountain biking, hiking and scooter riding that common sense and personal awareness can help reduce, but not eliminate.
+Regardless of what type of terrain you select, remember there are elements of risk in mountain biking and hiking that common sense and personal awareness can help reduce, but not eliminate.
 Observe the code listed below and help create a great trail experience for everyone.

 Vehicles may be encountered on any run at any time.